There's a bunch of different recruitment ads that we have found for rioters.

 They think he is because he believes in climate change and global warming and all this other stuff.

-So there is either a and they've already had this movie called The Martian with with what's his what's it, Matt Damon, but this is something else.
+So there is either a, and they've already had this movie called The Martian with Matt Damon, but this is something else.

 I think it is a documentary, but I'm not sure.

-Now, I've got to be very careful because I'm all for space exploration.
+Now, got to be very careful because I'm all for space exploration.

 I absolutely am devoted to it.

-I think great things come from the research into space exploration, particularly manned space flight.
+I think great things come from the research into space, particularly manned spaceflight.

-because the planet is not habitable is what is the undergirding foundation of all of these Mars exploration things that we've got to find a way to get there or we're gonna die.
+But, again, there is a subliminal attachment to this that includes the idea that we have got to find a way to get to Mars or we're going to die because the planet is not habitable is what is the undergirding foundation of all of these Mars exploration things that we've got to find a way to get there or we're going to die.

 But these kind of shows promote, subtly promote this confused idea that we are destroying our habitat.